pulumi/pulumi/docs/design/stacks.md

 ## Common Stack Types

-Mu offers a complete set of infrastructure stacks for each cloud provider.
+Coconut offers a complete set of infrastructure stacks for each cloud provider.

-Mu also provides the `mu/x` package, which contains a set of logical stack types, like `Container`, `Lambda`, `Table`, `Volume`, and so on, offering a framework of higher-level, cloud-agnostic abstractions.
+Coconut also provides the `coconut/x` package, which contains a set of logical stack types, like `Container`, `Lambda`, `Table`, `Volume`, and so on, offering a framework of higher-level, cloud-agnostic abstractions.
 Please consult [the cross-cloud design document](x-cloud.md) for more details on this package and its contents.